-\Day and evening hours are available at the Earth City campus; only day hours are available at the Fenton Campus.
-This program offers two methods of delivery: residential and an online/blended format (37% online, 63% residential).
+Day and evening hours are available at the Earth City campus; This program offers two methods of delivery: residential and an online/blended format (37% online, 63% residential).
 Students are responsible for researching what is required for employment in this field other states.
 Midwest Institute has not made a determination as to whether this program's curriculum meets any other state's requirements for licensure certification other than Missouri.

 Required Courses:

-DA:101 Anatomy and Physiology DA:131 Dental Laboratory Procedures DA:120 Dental/Medical Terminology DA:139 Dental Office Procedures DA:126 Dental Radiology Procedures DA:143 Chairside Assisting / Operative Procedures DA:128 Infection Control in Dentistry DA:145 Pharmacology Internshin •
+DA:101 Anatomy and Physiology DA:131 Dental Laboratory Procedures DA:120 Dental/Medical Terminology DA:139 Dental Office Procedures DA:126 Dental Radiology Procedures DA:143 Chairside Assisting / Operative Procedures DA:128 Infection Control in Dentistry DA:145 Pharmacology Internship